SAP-samples/btp-azure-opensap/Week2/Unit1/README.md

 ![Click on the New User button](./images/add-user-aad.png)

 4.4 Select the option **Invite User** to prepare an invitation to your Microsoft65 developer account.
-Provide the right mail address of the Microsoft365 developer account (xyz@<domain>.onmicrosoft, you can find it [here](#microsoft365)) and provide a name for the user in the Azure Active Directory, which will be displayed at certain views.
+Provide the right mail address of the Microsoft365 developer account (*youruser@yourdomain.onmicrosoft.com*, you can find it [here](#microsoft365)) and provide a name for the user in the Azure Active Directory, which will be displayed at certain views.

 ![Select the option Invite User](./images/invite-user-option.png)